Spectators set their own course at Bethpage Black

 That, in a nutshell, seems to be the strategy of many spectators at the PGA Championship at Bethpage Black Saturday.

-Sitting on a folding chair holding a sweaty can of Budweiser, a light breeze combing over the soft green grass, John Miller was in perfect tune with the leisurely pace of the morning play.
+Sitting on a folding chair holding a sweaty Budweiser, a light breeze combing over the soft green grass, John Miller was in perfect tune with the leisurely pace of the morning play.

 “We don’t really have a strategy,” said Miller, 27, of Franklin Square.
 “We’re just waiting to get into the beer tent in 20 minutes.”